Often Jobs fail relationship growth between employees and employer

 If you can’t keep your best employees properly engaged, you can’t keep your best employees.
 While this should be common sense, it isn’t common enough.
 When you lose good employees, they don’t disengage all at once.
 Instead, their interest in their jobs slowly dissipates.
 Like dying stars, star employees slowly lose their motivation for their jobs.

 Losing a good employee is a terrible thing.
 There’s the expense of finding, on boarding, and training a replacement.
-There’s the uncertainty of how a new employee will work out.
+Then comes the uncertainty of how a new employee will work out.
 There’s also the hardship on the rest of your staff until the position can be filled.

 In order to prevent your best employees quite and to retain top talent, companies and managers must understand what they’re doing that contributes to this slow die away.
 Those wrong practices are the worst offenders, and they must be abolished if you’re going to hang on to good employees.